apache/opennlp/opennlp-core/opennlp-formats/dev/README-ud-treebanks.md

 ## Getting a treebank

 Every UD treebank lives in its own repository under `github.com/UniversalDependencies`, with its splits named `<lang_code>-ud-train.conllu`, `-dev`, and `-test`.
-The helper next to this file clones one shallowly and lays the splits out under the names the evaluation expects:
+Pass the helper a full commit SHA so later runs use the same data.
+This example selects the official `r2.18` commit of `UD_English-EWT`:

 ```
+./download-ud-treebank.sh \
+    UD_English-EWT \
+    b7711cce01cdd4f5fcc0a8199b8a50d951b16c0c \
-./download-ud-treebank.sh UD_English-EWT /tmp/ud-ewt
+    /tmp/ud-ewt
 ```

 produces `/tmp/ud-ewt/train.conllu` and `/tmp/ud-ewt/test.conllu`.
 Any treebank that publishes both splits works the same way.